 Analytics hits, like pageviews, events, or transactions, for which the

-For example, if a User ID is set in the middle of an existing Analytics session, the session will begin with the first hit in which the User ID is set for User ID-enabled views (profiles).
+For example, in User-ID-enabled views, if a User ID is set in the middle of an Analytics session, then the start of the session changes to the first hit in which the User ID was set.

 After processing, session data for which

-New and Unique user metrics will also be based on User ID in these views (profiles).
+New and Unique user metrics will also be based on User ID in these views.
+In non-User-ID-enabled views, these metrics will be calculated using unique

 |What does the ID Represent?||An anonymous device or browser instance.||A single user, like a signed-in user account, that may interact with content across one or more devices and / or browser instances.|